 We have many curious parents asking about the TLL Experience and what difference they can expect to see in their child after they’ve attended lessons here.
-With our TLL Experience Day happening this Sunday, 13 November, at Rochester Mall, this is your chance to find out what we have to offer!
+With our TLL Experience Day happening in November, this is your chance to find out what we have to offer!

 To share more about the TLL Experience, we met up with a TLL Alumnus and asked him about his thoughts on how his lessons here impacted his journey through school.